Li-OmicsLab/MetDIT/README.md

    - You can use the following command for feature ranking:

       ```
-      python 02-conv xxx feature ranking
+      python 01-feature_process.py -mt RF <or selection other feature ranking methods>
       ```

-      The feature ranking file should be saved on "ccc path" .
+      The feature ranking file should be saved on "demo_file (or other configuration path)" .

    - For data normalization, you can execute the code:

       ```
-      python 02-conv xxx data normalization
+      python 01-feature_process.py -log -norm minmax <or selection other normalziation approaches>
       ```

-      The normalized file can be found in "ccc path".
+      The normalized file can be found in "demo_file (or other configuration path)".